top of page

 Brilliant Earth

-I have been following this great company for an entire decade.
+I have been following this great company for over a decade.
 They were one of the first companies out there to be totally upfront about their values.
 When they started in 2005, no one in the jewelry industry was talking about ethical sourcing, and certainly no one thought it was a good idea to have a whole company built on that premise!
 But look, they are still around and profitable and even expanding, so kudos to them for their vision!

 They were not then, and certainly aren’t now, interested in conflict diamonds.
 They source all their diamonds from countries with no conflict, like, you know, Canada.
 And they also use recycled gold and platinum in the vast majority of their designs.
 Brilliant Earth even offers their customers a non-toxic, biodegradable jewelry cleaner.